celestiaorg/docs/docs/nodes/config-toml.md

 #### TrustedHash and TrustedPeer

-`TrustedHash` is needed to properly initialize a Celestia Bridge Node with an already-running `Remote` Celestia Core node.
+`TrustedHash` is needed to properly initialize a Celestia Bridge Node with an already-running `Remote` celestia-core node.
 Celestia Light Node will take a genesis hash as the trusted one, if no hash is manually provided during initialization phase.